 - 1. Park the machine on a level surface and disengage the blade control switch. - 2.
 Move the motion control levers outward to the park position, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Set the height-of-cut at 1.5 [1-1/2 inch (38 mm)]. - 4.
+Set the height-of-cut at the lowest cutting position [1-1/2 inch (38 mm)]. - 4.
 Remove the belt covers over the outside spindles. - 5.
-Pull the idler pulley in the direction shown in Figure 47 and roll the belt off of the pulleys.
+Pull the idler pulley in the direction shown in Figure 55 and roll the belt off of the pulleys.